railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 pwd
 ```

+Change directories to the parent of the current directory.
+`..` means "parent directory", so this command moved you up to the parent directory.
+You were in `/Users`, so now you are in `/`, the root directory:

 ```text
 cd ..
 ```
-`..` means "parent directory", so this command moved you up to the parent directory.
-You were in `/Users`, so now you are in `/`, the root directory.

 ```text
 ls